tc39/notes/es8/2017-03/mar-22.md

 LBR: We can only move to Ecma if we have consensus.

-DH: I would certainly move to accept the document with the consensus that TC39 thinks it’s the right document ... we'd prefer feedback than having them reject it outright.
+DH: I would certainly move to accept the document with the consensus that TC39 thinks it's the right document ... we'd prefer feedback than having them reject it outright.

 MS: Do we want to include just the Code of Conduct or all related documents?